 4. It is unlikely that your customers will feel invested enough to take the time to leave a review

 The easiest way to make sure your customers feel invested enough to take the time to leave a review?
-If they feel like you are going out of your way to
+If they feel like you are going out of your way to invest in them.
+The best way to do this is to simply ask your customers to leave a review.

 Emphasize the importance of the positive review in helping to build your business, and remember that a majority of clients are more than willing to leave a positive review when they are asked directly (face-to-face).